Creating a Workflow

 A state represents an assignment to be completed, whether by a human or a system.
 When a new workflow is created, it must have a single initial state at the outermost level, which is where any task entering the workflow will begin.
 In addition, a single final state must be present at the outermost level to indicate completion of the workflow.
 The indication of 'initial' or 'final' for a state is considered a characteristic of the state.
 States can also have 'parallel' or 'cluster' characteristics, which are required when workflows have parallel states and/or when a set of states should be grouped together within a workflow (comparable to a mini-workflow within the overall flow).

 For this example, we will create a basic workflow using three states: an initial state, a standard state, and a final state.
-However, further descriptions of state characteristics, including more complex examples using parallel and cluster states can be found in the State Characteristics in Workflows topic of the Advanced Workflow Topics documentation here.
+However, further descriptions of state characteristics, including more complex examples using parallel and cluster states can be found in the State Characteristics in Workflows topic.

 1. In the State Editor that appears, type the desired ID and Name of the state.
-Make sure that Initial under Characteristics is checked, and close the dialog box by clicking the 'X' in the top right corner.
+Make sure that Initial under Characteristics is checked, and close the dialog box.

 State names are editable at any time, and can also be localized, allowing users to view differing names for the same state based on locale.
-More information on this can be found in the Localizing Workflow State Names and Events section of the Workflows documentation here.
+More information on this can be found in the Localizing Workflow State Names and Events section of the Workflows documentation.

-1. Create a second state by right-clicking the canvas and selecting Add > State.
+2. Create a second state by right-clicking the canvas and selecting Add, then State.

 No Characteristics need to be checked in the State Editor dialog box for states in between the Initial and Final States.

-1. For the last state, right-click the canvas area and select Add > Final State.
-In the State Editor box, fill in the ID and Name accordingly, making sure that Final is checked under Characteristics.
+3. For the last state, right-click the canvas area and select Add, then Final State.
+In the State Editor box, fill in the ID and Name accordingly, and check the Final option under Characteristics.
 Close the dialog.
-The workflow should now appear as pictured below.

 You have now created a basic workflow with three states.
-However, in order for tasks to be able to move through the workflow, transitions must be added between the states.
+However, for tasks to be able to move through the workflow, transitions must be added between the states.

 Step 3: Create Transitions Between States